The Osgoode Hall Faculty Association (OHFA) represents about 55 faculty members at Osgoode Hall Law School.

 - more capacity to support faculty governance processes under the York University Act

-We are a small faculty union administered by a three-person executive.
-Members usually serve for one or two-year terms.
+We are a small faculty union administered by a three-person Executive.
+Members usually serve for two- or three-year terms.
 We also have a three-person bargaining team in bargaining years.
 Members take on ad hoc roles as the need arises.